We are flexible about how we charge for work. It can usually be made affordable.

 We find it more satisfactory for the client to pay something (for example, half commercial rates) rather than nothing, because it is always more satisfactory if the client has some genuine interest in a case.
 However, we are open minded - some people simply cannot afford to take any risk.

 The danger of having to pay not only your own costs but the other side's costs as well if you lose, is a constant worry.
 However, there are ways of dealing with this, including obtaining insurance.
 People often have insurance as part of a household policy.
 "After the event" insurance is expensive, and can be difficult to obtain at all, especially in judicial review cases.
 However, it can make people sleep easier.
-Due to recent changes in the law, the cost of the insurance is now recoverable from the other party if you successful.

 Costs and costs exposure can of course be shared, for example between residents.
 This can make what would otherwise be frightening, entirely manageable.
 You may not be prepared to commit a five figure sum to trying to remedy or avoid an environmental nuisance (for example, aircraft noise).
 However, you may feel a substantial contribution to a group in three or even four figures is worth it - particularly as these sorts of nuisances can affect the value of your house, not to mention your daily amenity.